-The IED Diagnostics Training is specialized First Responder equipment and training, which provides Explosive Ordnance Disposal (EOD) Operators engaged in combat missions involving Improvised Explosives Devices (IEDs) increased individual technical proficiency in EOD electronics with emphasis on current enemy IED circuits.
+The IED Electronics and Diagnostics course is specialized First Responder equipment and training, which provides Explosive Ordnance Disposal (EOD) Operators engaged in combat missions involving Improvised Explosives Devices (IEDs) increased individual technical proficiency in EOD electronics with emphasis on current enemy IED circuits.

 The IED Electronics Lab Set & Equipment with IED Electronics Lab Training Course is designed from an EOD Operator perspective and includes the following equipment and instruction:

 - All circuits, components, and Commercial Off-the-Shelf (COTS) devices for each participant.

 - Identification of IED components, and their purpose.

 - Fundamental electronic principles relevant to IED circuit/trigger/fuse construction.

 - Electric and electronic components and their function in relation to IEDs found in current theaters of war.

 - Analysis and discussion of common linear (i.e., relays, capacitors, resistors, and switches) and nonlinear (i.e., silicon-controlled rectifiers, diodes, integrated circuits and transistors) electronics components